Farmaan02/CivicSense/DEVELOPMENT.md

 ## Project Overview

-CivicSense is a comprehensive civic issue reporting platform built with modern web technologies.
+CivicPulse is a comprehensive civic issue reporting platform built with modern web technologies.
 It allows community members to report problems in their neighborhood, view them on an interactive map, and track their resolution.

 ### Key Features